chwag/chwag.github.io/_news/announcement_15.md

 ---
 layout: post
-date: 2025-05-30 20:40:00-0800
+date: 2025-05-29 20:40:00-0800
 inline: true
 related_posts: false
 ---

-Hollie, Rodrigo and Christoph fulfill their yearlong pledge and become the fastest PhD group at the university to run the 7 Hills 7 Pints of Edinburgh.
-An experience to remember, if the alcohol allows...
+Tristan and Malachy both submitted their theses and are taking their next strides.
+Good work from the both of you and best of luck in what's to come!